-\paragraph{Acknowledgment} The lex-cuts defined in a previous version of this manuscript were weaker.
+The lex-cuts defined in a previous version of this manuscript were weaker.
 Giacomo Zambelli suggested to derive stronger lex-cuts via the characterization of the polyhedron $Q(\bar{x})$.
 Section \ref{sec:exp} benefited from remarks due to Stefan Weltge.
 We thank both of them.
 We are also grateful to Akshay Gupte for his constructive comments and his pointers to the existing literature.

-M. Conforti, M. Di Summa and F. Rinaldi were supported by the grant ``SID 2016'' of the University of Padova.